 Appeals will be reviewed by the Campus Director within ten (10) business days.
 The decision of the Campus Director is final.
-A student may continue to attend classes while the appeal is pending, but no additional financial aid will be disbursed unless the appeal is approved.

-Students whose appeal is approved will be notified in writing, placed on SAP Probation status for one (1) SAP evaluation period, and will regain eligibility for financial aid disbursements for that evaluation period.
-If the appeal is denied, the student will not be eligible for additional financial aid, and must obtain other means of financing his/her education, and may be subject to withdrawal/termination.
+Students whose appeal is approved will be notified in writing, placed on SAP Probation status for one (1) evaluation period, and will regain eligibility for financial aid disbursements for that evaluation period.
+If the appeal is denied, the student will not be eligible for Federal financial aid disbursements, must obtain other means of financing their education, and may be subject to withdrawal/termination.